-At Monkton, we believe that ‘In God’s Eyes, everyone is Special’.
+At Monkton, our vision and motto is Compassion, Courage, Justice - 'Jesus said, 'Go and do the same’.
 By living out our vision, we strive to ensure that all children, who attend our school, flourish and develop both educationally and holistically.

-Through our broad and balanced curriculum, children are provided with rich and varied opportunities to reach and exceed their academic potential in all subjects.
+Through our ambitious and inspirational curriculum, children are provided with rich and varied opportunities to reach and exceed their academic potential in all subjects.
 Teachers have constructed a curriculum that progresses in both skills and knowledge as well as containing continuity, ensuring prior learning is embedded and retrieved.

 Holistic, ‘personal development’ and how children are to learn skills and realise talents, develop character and resilience, and learn about British values, diversity and mental health & well-being, are fundamental aspects of our curriculum.
 Therefore, our curriculum has also been carefully crafted so that our children develop their social and cultural capital needed to succeed in life.